Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 - reusabile: the code can be used in different context, providing input to a third code or as routine.
 - replicable: the algorithms used within the code have to be well specified when you write it up or use it in a paper or a thesis.
 Provide enough details to make it possible to write the code again, eventually in a different language.

-[Design patterns](#Design Patterns) might help you to guarantee the repeatability and reusability of the code, so are good principles to study.
+[Design patterns](#Design Patterns) might help you to guarantee the reproducibilty and reusability of the code, so are good principles to study.

 ### Computer Science